 Chloe Loeffelholz - Outreach Coordinator at Gallatin Valley Food Bank and Huffing For Stuffing Co-Director

-Chloe oversees all the outreach at the Food Bank and is excited to be part of the Bozeman tradition of Huffing For Stuffing.
+Chloe oversees all the outreach at the Food Bank and is excited to be part of Gallatin Valley's favorite holiday tradition!
 You can find her assisting in the warehouse, asking to take pictures of Gallatin Valley Food Bank in action, and working with volunteers.
 She holds a BA in Communication Studies from the University of Montana.
 Chloe enjoys skiing, hiking, and camping and will take any book recommendations you have for her.

 Barb Kuhlmeier - HRDC Program Accountant (RPM) and Huffing For Stuffing Starting Line Guru

 Barbara was born and raised in Bozeman.
 After moving around the country for several years she has settled back in her hometown.
 Barbara started running late in life, competing in her first road race in her early 40’s.
 Since then she has run races all over the country, distances from 5k – marathon, including Boston.
 Ever looking for a challenge, Barb moved onto triathlon, learning to swim at the age of 45.
 She has won several national and world titles and raced for Team USA.
 Barb has since retired from racing and enjoys her time skate skiing, cycling, and swimming.
 She has worked for HRDC since 2015 and helped stage the start and finish lines at last year’s Huffing for Stuffing.
 Barb is looking forward to the 13th year of Huffing for Stuffing and is honored to be part of the event.